Sun Exposure

 Strong:

-- Strict sun avoidance is independently associated with higher all-cause mortality.
-The Melanoma in Southern Sweden (MISS) cohort followed nearly 30,000 women for ~20 years; avoiders had roughly double the mortality of the highest-exposure group, and regular sunbathing vacations carried a 30% lower all-cause mortality (HR 0.70)[1].
+- Strict sun avoidance is associated with higher all-cause mortality in observational cohorts.
+The Melanoma in Southern Sweden (MISS) cohort followed 29,518 Swedish women for ~20 years; avoiders of sun exposure had roughly double the mortality of the highest-exposure group (HR 2.0, 95% CI 1.6–2.5), and those with moderate exposure a 40% higher rate (HR 1.4, 95% CI 1.1–1.7)[1][2].
+The signal is biologically plausible but "avoidance" was self-reported and correlates with indoor lifestyle, lower activity, and comorbidity, so reverse causation and confounding are live concerns.

 - Cumulative UV is the dominant driver of skin aging.
 Wrinkling, solar elastosis, lentigines, and the leathery photoaged phenotype come from UV-driven matrix-metalloproteinase (MMP-1, -3, -9) activation degrading dermal collagen — not from chronological aging[3][4].